amitshekhariitbhu/Fast-Android-Networking/README.md

 * Cancelling a request
 * Setting priority to any request (LOW, MEDIUM, HIGH, IMMEDIATE)

+As it uses [OkHttp](http://square.github.io/okhttp/) as a networking layer, it supports:

+* HTTP/2 support allows all requests to the same host to share a socket
+* Connection pooling reduces request latency (if HTTP/2 isn’t available)
+* Transparent GZIP shrinks download sizes
+* Response caching avoids the network completely for repeat requests

 ## Requirements

 Android Networking can be included in any Android application.